LambdaSchool/Sprint-Challenge--SQL/README.md

    5. List all channels to which user `Alice` belongs.

+      SELECT channel.name FROM channel, user
+      WHERE user.name = "Alice"
+      AND channel.user = user.name;

    6. List all users that belong to channel `#general`.

    7. List all messages in all channels by user `Alice`.